hydrusnetwork/hydrus/docs/getting_started_installing.md

 ## backing up

+!!! danger "I am not joking around: if you end up liking hydrus, you should back up your database"

 **Maintaining a regular backup is important for hydrus.** The program stores a lot of complicated data that you will put hours and hours of work into, and if you only have one copy and your hard drive breaks, you could lose everything.
-This has happened before, and it sucks to go through.
-Don't let it be you.
+This has happened before--to people who thought it would never happen to them--and it sucks big time to go through. **Don't let it be you.**

+Hydrus's database engine, SQLite, is excellent at keeping data safe, but it cannot work in a faulty environment.
+Ways in which users of hydrus have damaged/lost their database:

+*   Hard drive hardware failure (age, bad ventilation, bad cables, etc...)
+*   Lightning strike on non-protected socket or rough power cut on non-UPS'd power supply
+*   RAM failure
+*   Motherboard/PSU power problems
+*   Accidental deletion
+*   Accidental overwrite (usually during a borked update)
+*   Encrypted partition auto-dismount/other borked settings
+*   Cloud backup interfering with ongoing writes
+*   Network drive location not guaranteeing accurate file locks

+Some of those you can mitigate (don't run the database over a network!) and some will always be a problem, but if you have a backup, none of them can kill you.

 If you do not already have a backup routine for your files, this is a great time to start.
 I now run a backup every week of all my data so that if my computer blows up or anything else awful happens, I'll at worst have lost a few days' work.
 Before I did this, I once lost an entire drive with tens of thousands of files, and it felt awful.
 If you are new to saving a lot of media, I hope you can avoid what I felt. ;\_;